 No matter how economical you are, you shouldn’t just eat instant noodles or fast food all day.

-A great way to save money while still enjoy a budget meal in your favorite restaurant is to eat out during lunch.
+A great way to save money while still enjoying a budget meal in your favorite restaurant is to eat out during lunch.

 Bring your water bottle